-Specialising in garden renovations, we also offer garden consultations, design and a range of soft landscaping services, as well as supplying premium quality plants at competitive prices.
+Specialising in garden renovations, we also offer garden design, consultation and access to a range of soft landscaping services, as well as supplying premium quality plants at competitive prices.

 We pride ourselves on the quality of service and work that we provide.
 Nearly all of our work comes from word-of-mouth recommendations and repeat business.
 We return calls, turn up on time and keep our promises.
 References are available on request.
 Click on our testimonials page if you would like to read what some of our clients say about our service.

-We are happy to do small jobs as well as large projects.
-Our experience in balconies, terraces, courtyards and semis is based on our belief that the smaller the space, the better it has to look.
+We are happy to be involved in small jobs as well as large projects.
+Our experience in balconies, terraces, courtyards and semis is based on our belief that the smaller space, the better it has to look.
 We are also experienced in landscaping around new and renovated houses, and in preparing properties for sale.

-Apart from running the business, Helen is one of the regular garden experts on 702 ABC radio's Saturday morning gardening program.
-She writes two weekly columns in The Weekend Australian and is the gardening writer for Australian House and Garden magazine.
+Apart from running the business, Helen is one of the regular garden experts on ABC Sydney radio's Saturday morning gardening program.
+She writes two weekly columns in The Weekend Australian Magazine and is the gardening writer for Australian House and Garden magazine.

 She co-authored a book with Jennifer Stackhouse on form and foliage plants for Murdoch Books in 2004.
-Her first solo book, Balcony: Gardening in Small Spaces (Lothian Books) was published in 2005.
-Click here for more information about this book.
+Her first solo book, Balcony: Gardening in Small Spaces (Lothian Books) was published in 2005 and has since sold out.

 Helen first hosted a garden tour to Spain and Portugal for the Friends of the Royal Botanic Gardens Sydney in 2002.
 Since then she has led more than 20 garden tours to places such as France, England, Italy, Switzerland, Croatia, Japan, New Zealand, Western Australia and Tasmania.